 Tourism Ireland’s Nordic office is based in Copenhagen and covers Sweden, Denmark, Norway, Finland and Iceland.
 These are in order of priority, Sweden representing the best prospect in the medium term for Ireland.
 We run online activity in all 5 countries driving to one English language website.
 We have a very active publicity programme in Sweden, Denmark and Norway.
 We have relationships with members of the local trade in all five countries and we work with all the airlines operating services to Ireland from the region.

 Nordic profile of the Culturally Curious

-The Nordic visitor to Ireland is slightly older (45+) and they are likely to be travelling as a couple or with other adult friends.
+The Nordic visitor to Ireland is slightly older (40+) and they are likely to be travelling as a couple or with other adult friends.
 The typical Nordic holidaymaker stays for an average of 5 nights in Ireland.
 They are comfortable speaking English and enjoy meeting and talking with Irish people.
 City breaks are a key attraction for Nordic visitors since they are interested in Ireland's cultural and historic product and enjoying good quality local food and drink.

 What they want from a holiday